memo33/submenus-dll/README.md

 Many of these submenus are pre-filled automatically with suitable items from your plugins.
 Others remain empty (and therefore hidden) until you install plugins that have been updated for submenu functionality.

-Wether an item appears in a submenu can be explicit or implicit: explicit if the item was modified to use a particular submenu;
+Whether an item appears in a submenu can be explicit or implicit: explicit if the item was modified to use a particular submenu;
 implicit if the item belongs to a category associated with a submenu marked with `*`.